TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 (Yes, methods like `#to_i` can be passed around using symbols.
 It's outside the scope of this lesson, but check out the [documentation](https://ruby-doc.org/core-3.0.0/Object.html#method-i-send) for `#send` if you're interested.)

-The `&` also works the other way.
-You can append it to a proc object and it converts it to a block, and passes the block to the method being called.
+<span id="proc-to-block">The `&` also works the other way.
+You can append it to a proc object and it converts it to a block, and passes the block to the method being called.</span>

 ~~~ruby
 def cool_method